jaypoulz/two-node-storage-demo/TEST_RESULTS.md

 ```

 **Post-Test Impact**:
-After the node is restarted, the storage pool transitions to an Error state instead of recovering, preventing any further PVC provisioning:
+This impact is **inconsistent** across test runs.
+Sometimes the storage pool recovers normally, other times it transitions to an Error state preventing further PVC provisioning.

+When the error occurs:

 ```
 $ kubectl-linstor storage-pool list